Balto – Double Dog Knee Brace – BT-JUMP-DUAL

 - Overweight dogs (High pressure on the good leg)

-- Active dogs with an important compensation behavior.
+- Active dogs with a pronounced compensation behavior.
 The healthy hind leg is compensating for the injured hind leg that the dog is lifting while walking/running

 BT JUMP has two pockets, which contain two angled splints that restrict the movement of the knee where necessary.
 An abdominal band ensures the dog knee brace is secured at the right height on the leg.
 An additional “Collar Link” is provided and can be used if needed in order to prevent the abdominal belt from sliding.

 The brace can also be used without splints for conditions such as arthritis and arthrosis.
 This is because the compression it provides increases the blood pressure in the area, thus raising the temperature and reducing the pain caused by the conditions.